Pay for College

 Remember that these are average costs.
 Depending on your situation, you may receive more financial aid—you could even get one big or several scholarships.
 The federal government also offers student loans to help cover the cost of college and that you pay back after graduating.

 Bottom line: there are a lot of ways you can pay for college.
 All you need to do is some research to learn about all the options.
 Start right here by reading our articles about how to get financial aid (FAFSA), loans, scholarships, and understanding financial aid packages from colleges.
+And don’t forget to manage your money responsibly.
+You can learn more about personal finance through free online courses, such as those offered by the Federal Reserve Bank of St. Louis.

 What are Loans, Grants, and Scholarships?